Violence and Abuse

 When a patient:-

-- Raising voice, shouting or raising ones voice beyond reasonable levels, sarcasm, pointing fingers aggressively
+Shouting, raising one's voice beyond reasonable levels, sarcasm, pointing fingers aggressively

-- Intimidating staff or repeatedly insisting points being made for argumentative purposes, any mention or display of any object that could be used as a weapon.
+Intimidating staff or repeatedly insisting points being made for argumentative purposes

 Irretrievable Breakdown of the Doctor-Patient Relationship